 Fact: At 50 and above we are probably looking for careers at the top of our pay scale.

-Fact: A man with gray is considered knowledgeable; while woman with gray are perceived as older.
+Fact: A man with gray is considered knowledgeable; while a woman with gray is perceived as older.

 I’m not saying every girl should go blonde, but if you were once a dark brunette, try a light brunette.
-Less of a contrast means a longer span between color appointments.
+Less contrast means a longer span between color appointments.

 This method will allow some gray to remain while reducing the vast majority of your gray hairs.
 This technique also allows you to inter-mingle shades of color.